-Once your video loads in the editor, you’ll see all the convert options in the left column.
+Once your video loads in the editor, click "Export Project" and your Export Settings will open up where you'll see all your conversion options.
 To convert to an image, choose the “.JPEG” option to save it as an image on your phone, tablet, or computer.

 After you select .JPEG, a slider appears underneath the video to let you select the frame that you want to screenshot.
 Move the slider to choose the image.
 The preview will update to show what image frame you've selected.

-Once you select the frame you want, click “CREATE” to process the video as an image.
+Once you select the frame you want, click “Export Image” to process the video as an image.
 Kapwing will load the converted image so that you can download it as a JPG file or share it.

-In my case, I wanted three screenshots, so I downloaded the first image then clicked “Back” in my browser to choose a different image.
+In my case, I wanted three screenshots, so I downloaded the first image then clicked “Back” in my browser (or you can also click "Edit this project") to choose a different image.
 I repeated this steps three times to save three different images from my video.

 [Optional] Step 4: Put images into a sequence or collage